kasrababaei/swift-notes/xcode-project-settings-and-simulator.md

 the script has run.
 It has the effect of causing a “clean” of the project to wipe out the artificial file and thus cause the script phase to run again even though none of the input files may have changed.

+## Previews

+Previews allow viewing two things: Views and Widgets.
+Previews also allow to use a physical device.
+For example, you want to access to the camera or to sensors.
+Another reason is that your device probably already has a lot of real data on it, for example, photos or files that you want to leverage.
+Previews can act as an entry point, think of as something similar to a Scene.

+Previews use three things to find which executable to use<sup>[*](https://developer.apple.com/videos/play/wwdc2023/10252?time=1023)</sup>:

+- Edited source files
+- Target dependencies
+- Selected schemes

+Previews only select an app that's in the current scheme.
+If the preview is in a library without and executable app, it'll create an app on your behalf called `XCPreviewAgent`.
+Previews in libraries help in two broad ways:

+- Modularizing your code into libraries and create smaller schemes to get better build times or just to be able to focus on one part of your project
+- When modularized code into libraries, you can still provide things like entitlements or Info.plist keys that your app target was providing.

+Assets that are passed to Previews can be stripped out when submitting to the App Store.
+This is done by a feature called Development Assets.